 You should see the origination date of the lease and the lease term.
 Ensure that everything looks good with the origination date and the lease’s length.

-Most leases, when it comes to repayment, work like loans that come with fixed monthly payments.
+Most leases, when it comes to repayment, work like installment loans.
 And your credit reports should have up-to-date information on payments that you have made, including any late payments.

 The Leasing Company

 Whether you took out a lease through a dealership or a private leasing company, the right lender should be listed on your credit report.